Spring Harvest: Online Edition

 For something different, learn how to make this zesty pickled pineapple and discover the historical significance of the ‘King of Fruits’.
 Sydney Living Museums’ resident gastronomer, Jacqui Newling, shares this simple-to-make recipe that can pack a surprising punch.
 Plus, it’s the perfect gift for friends and family!

-To coincide with the anniversary of the ‘grand fete’ of 1831at Vaucluse House, we’re making bread.
-For the fete’s joyous festivities, joined by most of Sydney’s population, 4000 loaves of bread completed an enormous banquet.
-This serves as the inspiration for our cooking demonstration.
+To coincide with the anniversary of the ‘grand fete’ of 1831 at Vaucluse House, we’re making bread.
+For the fete’s joyous festivities, 4000 loaves of bread completed an enormous banquet.
+This serves as the inspiration for our baking demonstration: a Barmbrack loaf using currants made by chef, author and educator, Holly Davis.

-The Wentworth family's dairy made would manage the milk that came in daily from the family’s ‘house cows’.
+The Wentworth family's dairy maid would manage the milk that came in daily from the family’s ‘house cows’.
 From there, the milk could be transformed into cheeses of different varieties.
-In this video, you'll learn the techniques involved in making washed rind cheese.
+In this video featuring artisan cheesemaker Kristen Allan, you'll learn the techniques involved in making washed rind cheese.

 In the colonial kitchen

-Paul and Jacqui take inspiration from the colonial kitchen garden to whip up an impressive salad that you can make at home.
+Chef and author Paul West and our resident gastronomer Jacqui Newling take inspiration from the colonial kitchen garden to whip up an impressive salad that you can make at home.

 Bees and honey